starlordphr/rajput-on-security/pages/resume.md

 ---

 layout: page
 title : Resume

+---

-subtitle: Ph.D.
-Student in the Computer Science Department at NYU.
+Hi!
+I'm Prashant Rajput, a Ph.D.
+Student in the Computer Science Department at NYU and the author of these blogs.
 To download a pdf version of my resume, click <a href="https://rajputonsecurity.com/assets/prashant_resume.pdf">here</a>.
----

 ### Education